zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     get $KEYSTORE_DIRECTORY/local_ca/localca.cer
     ```

-    To verify that the file has been transferred correctly, open the file.
+    Open the file to verify proper file transformation.
 The following heading and closing should appear:

     ```
     -----BEGIN CERTIFICATE-----